Life's Journeys: Prescription Drug Addiction

 I was given prescription pain killers that were not addictive for those times when I did have one.
 I began a long standing romance with ice packs.
 I found that if I took the pain meds and placed a huge bag of ice on my head and found a quiet dark room to snuggle up in for a while sometimes the headache would go away within hours.

 Two years ago, I was weaned off of the Inderal and take no meds for migraines except over the counter drugs.
 I may have two migraines a YEAR....what a difference.
 Because migraines were passed along genetically in our family, I think the reason I have so few now is that at my age.
-My Mother began to have fewer of them as you aged.
+My Mother began to have fewer of them as she aged.
 I feel so blessed not to have that albatross in my life any longer.

 I still use ice packs, over the counter meds, and massage therapy to manage the pain but the need for these is much less frequent.